 Row 1: 1ch, 1dc in same space, 1dc in next 6 sts, turn [7 sts] Row 2: 1ch, 1dc along the next 7 sts, turn [7 sts] Repeat Row 2 until the desired handle length is reached, or until only half a metre of yarn remains.
 (I made my handle approximately 18″).

 Turn your bag inside out.
-To attach the handle to the opposite side of the bag, count the stitches around the top of the bag.
+To attach the handle to the opposite side of your market bag, count the stitches around the top of the bag.
 I had 120 stitches.
 You want your handles evenly spaced, so I counted 53 stitches along from the right side of my handle, and the next stitch (see pic below) was where I started to attach the other end of the handle.
 Make sure there are no twists!

 The hook should be on the right-hand side.
 If it isn’t, add another row or remove one.
 Insert the hook through the first stitch on the handle and the chosen stitch on the other side of the bag.
 Yarn over and pull through all loops/stitches.
 Repeat for the last 6 stitches.
 Fasten off and securely sew the ends.